rabecker2/YosemiteSnowDepths/README.md

 # JCM_monthly.txt = Jackass Meadow from http://cdec.water.ca.gov/cgi-progs/staMeta?station_id=JCM
 # CHQ_monthly.txt = Chiquito Creek from http://cdec.water.ca.gov/cgi-progs/staMeta?station_id=CHQ
 # PMD_monthly.txt = Poison Meadow from http://cdec.water.ca.gov/cgi-progs/staMeta?station_id=PMD

+# Sierra_Nevada_SWE.txt = provides info about each snow station, which the Khione R script will expect.
+# The published snow-shielding correction is based upon elevation, using an elevation-based snow correction is about 10% better
+#  than assuming that SWE is independent of elevation.
+I explored also using total (modern) monthly insolation--in combination with
+#  but this added no additional predictive skill.